OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![Application Lifecycle](kubernetes-application-lifecycle.png)

 To model the scripts run against the Kubernetes cluster, we'll create a lifecycle called Admin.
-It will contain a single phase for deployments to the Admin environment.
+It will contain a single phase for deployments to the `Kubernetes Admin` environment.

 ![Admin Lifecycle](kubernetes-admin-lifecycle.png)

 Learn more about lifecycles [here](https://octopus.com/docs/deployment-process/lifecycles).

-## The Admin Target
+## The Kubernetes Admin Target

 A Kubernetes target in Octopus is conceptually a permission boundary within a Kubernetes cluster.
 It defines this boundary using a Kubernetes namespace and a Kubernetes account.